Tr3yWay996/web/docs/pages/about/changelog/beta-7D18.md

 #### Breaking Changes
 - Blueprint's GitHub organization has been renamed from `teamblueprint` to `BlueprintFramework`.
 This should have minimal impact, but some things might break that are related to the GitHub API on older versions.
 - `BlueprintVariableService` has been removed.
 There are no known cases of extensions using this internal library, so it should have minimal effect.
+- HTML syntax in extension descriptions will now be escaped for consistency across extension admin pages.
+There are no known cases of extensions using HTML in their descriptions, so it should have minimal effect.